 The MHA Management Accounting concentration is designed to prepare students with the competencies necessary to excel in professional positions that require a high level of comfort with accounting and finance, such as chief financial officers, controllers, financial analysts, budget analysts or directors.
-More specifically, the students will develop an extensive understanding of management accounting concepts, cost accounting, accounting research practices, activity-based costing as an aid to making decisions, profit planning, budget forecasting and preparation, and broaden their leadership skills.
+More specifically, the students will develop an extensive understanding of management accounting concepts, cost accounting, accounting research practices, activity-based costing as an aid to decision making, profit planning, budget forecasting and preparation, and will broaden their leadership skills.
 In acquiring skills for leading the CFO function within a variety of organizational structures, this concentration will develop student knowledge of financial planning, financial analysis, control mechanisms, decision-making, and professional ethics.

-Required Courses

-Understanding Auditing and Control Mechanisms

-ACC 617 Advanced Managerial Accounting Issues

-ACC 626 Management Accounting Leadership -

-Role of the Chief Financial Officer

-HA 514 Accounting for Management Decisions
+Required Courses. .2 cr.
+ACC 613 Internal Auditing and Control Mechanisms .3 cr.
+ACC 617 Advanced Managerial Accounting Issues .3 cr.
+ACC 626 Management Accounting Leadership - Role of the Chief Financial Officer .3 cr.
+HA 514 Accounting for Management Decisions .3 cr.